BrianDavidAllen/rust_proj/README.md

 * Added functionality to find the shortest route from a given system to a high security system
 * Added functionality to find the shortest route from a given system to a major trade hub (Jita, Amarr, etc)
 * Added functionality to find the shortest route from a given system to a minor trade hub (Oursulaert, Tash-Murkon Prime, and Agil)
-__Eve-Escapes__
+* Added rust test for each new funcionallity __Eve-Escapes__
 * Used systems database and scirpt used to scrape kills from zkillboard to keep database current. updateDB.py __Rust_Proj:Plan-B Extended__